openzipkin/brave/instrumentation/http/RATIONALE.md

 regardless of purpose, whether that is primary or secondary sampling, or tag parsing.

-All of this led to the introduction of `HttpServerRequest` and `HttpServerResponse` types in Brave 5.7, along with `HttpServerAdapter.LEGACY` which allows integration with existing sampler and parser code.
+All of this led to the introduction of `HttpClientRequest`, `HttpClientResponse`, `HttpServerRequest` and `HttpServerResponse` types in Brave 5.7, along with `HttpClientAdapter.LEGACY` and `HttpServerAdapter.LEGACY` which allows integration with existing sampler and parser code.